ethanabrooks/movies/README.md

 as long as they make use of the model's output of a list of predicted ratings across the range of movies.
 (Most) changes to the dataset should only affect data.py, and changes to the architecture do only affect model.py and ops.py.

+Notable features:
+- The model only has to preprocess data once.
+After that, it automatically detects the necessary files and loads metadata into memory.
+(To reload data, run ``python data.py reload``)
+- The model continuously saves its parameters to memory so that it can pickup training where it left off.